aydarsh/DockerInceptionLabs/README.md

 root@my-mariadb> exit
 ```

 Now that we have configured our LAMP stack, we can check it.
-To perform that, download file [samplepage.php](https://github.com/aydarsh/DockerInceptionLabs/blob/master/testlamp/samplepage.php) from the `testlamp` directory onto your Desktop and copy it with WinSCP into the `html` directory.
+To perform that, download files [samplepage.php](testlamp/samplepage.php) and [dbinfo.inc](testlamp/dbinfo.inc) from the `testlamp` directory onto your Desktop and copy them with WinSCP into the `html` directory.

 Now open in your browser `http://<your-docker-host-IP>:8080/samplepage.php`.
 You should see the list of staff in your browser now.